 Within this XaaS economy, both startup innovators and enterprises undergoing digital transformation are presented with multiple partnering modalities to engage in market disruption via the 3rd or ingredient foothold taken by Microsoft and others.

-Let's look at the path from the fringe to the mainstream taken by the leading player in the cloud infrastructure market, Amazon Web Services (AWS).
+Let's look at the path from the fringe to the mainstream taken by the dominant player in the cloud infrastructure market, Amazon Web Services (AWS).

 When Amazon initiated its AWS journey, it was not even in the neighborhood of being a disruptive startup.
-The company was a large e-commerce incumbent that created AWS initially as a sustaining innovation inside Amazon-- exposing disparate e-commerce web services as APIs its internal IT groups could consume in a more agile fashion inside Amazon.
+The company was the dominant consumer e-commerce incumbent.
+As the story goes, it created AWS initially as a sustaining innovation inside Amazon-- exposing disparate e-commerce web services as APIs its internal IT groups could consume in a more agile fashion inside Amazon.

 As Amazon productized (under Bezos mandate) and then "externalized" this sustaining innovation, its growth path as a foundation ingredient inside other companies apps and web services came into focus.

-The AWS cloud came into focus as a core IT ingredient inside startups like Zynga, Pinterest, AirBnB, Spotify, and Slack.
-And as important as the AWS platform was to these startups, the benefits of its "platformula" have become even more important--enabling them to run lean and focus on their own code and growth programs--knowing a multi-billion dollar ecommerce superpower lived at the foundation of their stack.
+The AWS cloud emerged as a core IT ingredient inside startups like Zynga, Pinterest, AirBnB, Spotify, and Slack.
+And as critical as the AWS platform was to these startups, the benefits of its "platformula" have become even more important--enabling them to run lean and focus on their own code and growth programs--knowing a multi-billion dollar ecommerce superpower lived at the foundation of their stack.

 One could reasonably argue that AWS is really just an example of the compounding effect of disruption footholds 1 and 2, i.e. that "cloud" was a new market, and that the AWS pay for use pricing model allowed these startups to massively reduce their IT infrastructure spend, thereby freeing up capital for other uses.
 In other words it's just about Foothold 1 + Foothold 2 interoperating.
 This is definitely the case relative to AWS as a disrupter of the "IT old guard" as Andy Jassy refers to his competitors.